My Bare Lady (film)

 My Bare Lady (also known as Bare Lady, Bare World, It's a Bare World and My Seven Little Bares) is a 1963 British exploitation film directed by Arthur Knight and starring Julie Martin and Carl Conway.
 It was written by Jervis MacArthur and is associated with a cycle of nudist films in British cinema in the late 1950s and early 1960s.
+The film features a cameo appearance by the noted American photographer Arthur "Weegee" Fellig as a judge in a beauty contest.

 Plot

 Tina, a young American woman visiting Great Britain, meets and falls in love with Pat, a U.S. Korean War veteran who is involved with a local nudist camp.
 The young woman is initially distressed at the man's clothing-free lifestyle, but later changes her mind and sheds her garments when Mrs. Darwell, the kindly housekeeper, relates a romantic story of a young couple who fell in love in Paris and later married at a British nudist colony.